asilichenko/enigma/README.md

 - encode and decode Enigma messages with Enigma M3 and M4
 - find machine setting for enciphered message using Hill-climbing algorithm

-## Enigma machine models that were in use
+## Enigma machine models that were in use during WWII

 | # | Model                        | UKW    | Rotors | Choice of rotors                           |
 | - | ---------------------------- | ------ | ------ | ------------------------------------------ |